jdennis/keycloak-httpd-client-install/README.md

 Before an Apache HTTPD authentication module can utilize Keycloak a number of configuration steps must be performed.
 Most of these steps are done on the node running the Apache HTTPD instance.
-The once the Apache HTTPD authentication module is fully configured it must be registered with the Keycloak server as a client.
+Then once the Apache HTTPD authentication module is fully configured it must be registered as a client of the Keycloak IdP.

 This project contains both a library and an executable tool (keycloak-httpd-client-install) that is capable of performing the